Damdev-95/skill2mastery/week_one/assignment.md

 2. Implement Q1 using ansible playbook

-3. Use ansible to create 3 VMs on aws(1 Ubuntu, 1 Centos, 1 windows)
+3. create 3 VMs on aws(1 Ubuntu, 1 Centos, 1 windows) use any preferred way to do it

 4. Use ansible to create 5 users on the windows server